urbit/docs/tutorials/arvo/arvo.md

 Arvo is designed to avoid the usual state of complex event networks: event spaghetti.
 We keep track of every event's cause so that we have a clear causal chain for every computation.
 At the bottom of every chain is a Unix I/O event, such as a network request, terminal input, file sync, or timer event.
 We push every step in the path the request takes onto the chain until we get to the terminal cause of the computation.
 Then we use this causal stack to route results back to the caller.

 Unlike any other popular operating system, it is possible for a single human to understand every aspect of Arvo due to its compact size.
-The entire Urbit stack is around 30,000 lines of code, while the Arvo kernel proper is only about 1,000 lines of code.
+The entire Urbit stack is around 30,000 lines of code, while the Arvo kernel is only about 1,000 lines of code.
 We strive for a small codebase because the difficulty in administering a system is roughly proportional to the size of its code base.

 ## An operating function

 Arvo is the world's first _purely functional_ operating system, and as such it may reasonably be called an _operating function_.
 The importance of understanding this design choice and its relevance to the overarching goal cannot be understated.
-If you learn only a single thing about Arvo, let it be this.
+If you knew only a single thing about Arvo, let it be this.

 This means two things: one is that the there is a notion of _state_ for the operating system, and that the current state is a pure function of the [event log](#event-log), which is a chronological record of every action the operating system has ever performed.
 A _pure function_ is a function that always produces the same output given the same input.
 Another way to put this is to say that Arvo is _deterministic_.
 Other operating systems are not deterministic for a number of reasons, but one simple reasons is because they allow programs to alter global variables that then affect the operation of other programs.